Can I Be My Own IRA Custodian?

 - Risk tolerance: Investment in alternative investments may involve risks.
 Make sure your risk tolerance matches up with those associated with your chosen investments before beginning this venture.

-- Accessing professional assistance: Get advice from a financial professional or a person who is familiar with SDIRAs and alternative investments for guidance.
-Doing this can give you an additional perspective, which will help you make educated decisions.
+- Accessing professional assistance: Get advice from a financial professional or someone experienced with SDIRAs as well as alternative investments for assistance.
+Doing this can give you more information, allowing you to make informed choices.

 Are you ready to take control?